j-fu/ExtendableSparse.jl/README.md

 ### Interfaces to other packages

-Compatibility with [LinearSolve.jl](https://github.com/SciML/LinearSolve.jl) is under development.
+Compatibility with [LinearSolve.jl](https://github.com/SciML/LinearSolve.jl) has been achieved by providing methods for `LinearProblem` and `set_A` which work with `ExtendableSparseMatrix`.

-The package provides interfaces to other sparse matrix solvers and preconditioners.
+The package directly provides interfaces to other sparse matrix solvers and preconditioners.
 Dependencies on these packages are handeled via [Requires.jl](https://github.com/JuliaPackaging/Requires.jl).
 Currently, support includes: